jaccomoc/jactl/docs/README.md

 ### Secure
 Unlike many other JVM based languages, in Jactl the things that a script writer can do are tightly controlled.
-The only things available to the script writer are the builtin functions and the functions that you provide.
+The only things available to the script writer are the built-in functions and the functions that you provide.
 This allows Jactl scripts to be safely executed in frameworks where creating threads, writing to files, connecting to remote systems, and performing other blocking operations would not normally be allowed.